Long, Long Time (The Last of Us): Filming

 "Long, Long Time" was filmed in September 2021; preparation and filming took around 20 days each.
-Some of the larger sequences were filmed roughly in order.
+Some larger sequences were filmed roughly in order.
 Eben Bolter worked as cinematographer.
-The opening scene of Joel at the river was filmed in Banff, Alberta; the production team discussed digitally removing mountains in the background to more closely resemble Massachusetts, though they were ultimately included.
+The opening scene of Joel at the river was filmed in Banff, Alberta; the production team discussed digitally removing mountains in the background to better resemble Greater Boston's topography but they were ultimately included.
 Bolter wanted the opening shots to resemble an "early morning feeling when the sun's just about to come up".
 The following scenes with Joel and Ellie was filmed at Sheep River Falls; Bolter had large lights in place in case clouds covered the sun.
 The walking sequences were filmed in the Ann & Sandy Cross Conservation Area, at a stone bridge in Fish Creek Park, and the Priddis General Store near Alberta Highway 22.
 Some of Bill's early montage scenes were filmed at a gas plant in Mazeppa, and the closed Lowe's Home Improvement store in Shawnessy, representing The Home Depot.

 Bill's town of Lincoln was recreated in the former Beachwood area of High River, which was abandoned following the 2013 Alberta floods.
-On July 12, the High River town council approved the production team's request to film in Beachwood between July 12 and October 31; in exchange, the production paid CA$100,000 to the town of High River for community funding, which was ultimately split between the High River Bike Park Society (80 percent) and Spitzee School (20 percent).
+On July 12, the High River town council approved the production team's request to film in Beachwood between July 12 and October 31; in exchange, the production paid CA$100,000 to the town of High River for community funding, which was ultimately split between the High River Bike Park Society (80%) and Spitzee School (20%).
 The production team removed three trees in the area, for which they reimbursed the town an additional CA$15,000.
 Production designer John Paino and his team constructed the town of Lincoln in around six to twelve weeks; greenery was transported from Vancouver to replicate Lincoln's foliage, which was expanded to demonstrate the passage of time.
 The buildings lacked roofs, requiring the visual effects department to add them into every shot.
 The scene at the strawberry patch was filmed in the last moments of available light during the day; Hoar considered it among his favorite moments "because it's so natural and so real".
 The piano scene was filmed with three cameras—separate cameras for Offerman and Bartlett, and a roving camera to move between them—as Mazin wanted it recorded as a live performance.